liusida/titanic/README.md

 The folder `titan` is cloned from `https://github.com/ja3067/Titan`, we can `cd titan; git pull;` to keep it up to date.

-You can either use `cmake` to build the project, or I choose Qt5 Creator as my IDE.
+You can either use `cmake` to build the project, or I choose Qt5 Creator as my debugging IDE to step into Titan's functions.

 ## cmake